Silverthorne Short-Term Rental Rules

 No Moratorium on Silverthorne Short-Term Rental Licenses

 At the end of August 2022, the Town released a map of Silverthorne short-term rental license holders.
 In the fall of 2022, the Town Council conducted a Silverthorne short-term rental community survey, planned Silverthorne short-term rental open house sessions and discussed possible rule changes for Silverthorne short-term rental licenses.
-Silverthorne short-term rental licenses expire annually on November 30, and every Silverthorne short-term license holder is required to submit a renewal in order to continue forward.
+Silverthorne short-term rental licenses expire annually on November 30, and every Silverthorne short-term license holder is required to submit a renewal application to continue forward.

 2023 Caps on Silverthorne Short-Term Rental Licenses